 Windows 10 is the last version of Windows as per Microsoft officials, however, they would keep upgrading it from time to time through cumulative updates.
-One such update was the April update (v1803) which resolved many known problems with WIndows 10.
+One such update was the April update (v1803) which resolved many known problems with Windows 11 or Windows 10.
 However, for some users, it brought along with itself a lot of bugs.
 One of them was that upon opening File Explorer, they received the following error:

 An attempt was made to reference a token that does not exist.